Menachem Penner: Education

 Following high-school, Penner attended Yeshivat Har Etzion in 1988, then headed by Aharon Lichtenstein and Yehuda Amital.
 He graduated from Yeshiva College in 1991 and received Semicha from RIETS in 1994.

 Career

 Penner served as the spiritual leader of the Young Israel of Holliswood in Queens for 20 years, a position he was elected to in 1996.
 He is now the Rabbi Emeritus.
 He continues to teach, focusing on Tanach, Tefillah and Machshavah in Queens and in communities worldwide.

 In 2013, Penner was elected Max and Marion Grill Dean of the Rabbi Isaac Elchanan Theological Seminary.
 He succeeded Yona Reiss and began his deanship on July 1, 2013.
+In December 2023 it was announced that Rabbi Penner would be leaving RIETS and beginning a new position as vice president of the Rabbinical Council of America.

 Personal

 Penner is the parent of an individual with special needs.
 He speaks across the United States on issues of families facing disabilities.
 Penner also has a son who is a member of the LGBTQ community.